 Having indoor and outdoor plants is often a joy for many pet parents.
-But sometimes, we forget to consider that some of the plants we love may be poisonous to our cats.
+But sometimes we forget to consider that some of the plants we love may actually be poisonous to our cats.

-One beautiful plant that many of us love to grow is the kalanchoe.
+One beautiful plant that many of us enjoy growing is the kalanchoe.
 They flower and look so beautiful!
 But are kalanchoes toxic to cats?
 What happens if a cat eats kalanchoe?

 Has your cat eaten some kalanchoe?
 Are you worried the kalanchoe will make your cat sick?
 If so, then you’ve come to the right place.